adrihans/Decoding_NER_Biases/docs/index.md

 |*Results of each models over time*|

 We can notice large differences depending on the years people were born in, but we can also see that those results depend vastly on the model used for the NER tasks.
 This confirms that depending on the year people were born in, on average, they would get very different recognition by this type of algorithm.
+Hence confirming a potential age-based discrimination.

 Maybe the most interesting graph is the one of the `trf` model, because we can there clearly notice a bias on the recognition of first names towards the years, with an all time high arround 1980.
 We can therefore take a closer look on what datasets this model was trained on.
 The `trf` model was mainly trained on [roberta-base](https://huggingface.co/roberta-base).
-On the website, they are saying tha *'The RoBERTa model was pretrained on the reunion of five datasets'*.
+On the website, they are saying that *'The RoBERTa model was pretrained on the reunion of five datasets'*.
 Yet, in those 5 datasets, most of them are quite modern ones, for instance:

 - **Bookcorpus** is a collection of 11 038 open books from [Smashwords](https://www.smashwords.com/about), a plateform launched in **2008**.
 - **CC-News** is *'a dataset containing 63 millions English news articles crawled between September **2016** and February **2019**.'*